glenkleidon/JSON-ND/README.md

 ```
 A name is _string._ The JSON syntax does not impose any restrictions on the strings used as names, does not require that name strings be unique, and does not assign any significance to the ordering of name/value pairs...
 ```
 This removes the previously ambigous term "name" which, as a result of an omission of a definition of the term in 2 of 3 parts of [JSON Syntax](https://json.org) (_the JSON Post_), left the intent un-clear.
-The term "name" was described only in the text of _the JSON Post_, but not included in the McKeeman Form or Workflow diagrams of _the JSON Post_.
+The term "name" was described only in the text of _the JSON Post_, but not included in the McKeeman Form or Workflow diagrams.

 This means, by agreed convention, it is possible to convey and unambiguous data-type in JSON syntax by **appending the data-type to the element name**.